Make a Million (film): Plot

 He will ask the people to make him a public millionaire to show his ideas, through public subscription of 1 dollar each.
-Larkey a PR-scoundrel (George E. Stone) likes Jones' idea as he sees how much money he can make.
+Larkey a PR-scoundrel likes Jones' idea as he sees how much money he can make.
 His first move is to go to rich Moxey (newspaper owner), who starts a wide newspaper campaign against Professor Jones.
 So the first step of publicity is made out of nearly nothing and the public already splits in pro's and con's, sending a dollar each to Professor Jones.
 At first Jones is furious with Larkey.
-When he explains, that to get the first page he would have had to pay 5 Million dollars and he got it for free, he realizes that it could turn in his favor.
+When he explains, that to get the first page he would have had to pay 5 million dollars and he got it for free, he realizes that it could turn in his favor.

-As he goes to see the Banker Mr. Corning in presence of his former student, the daughter Corning, only two days of his campaign, he is already in the position to deposit 25.000 $.
+As he goes to see the Banker Mr. Corning in presence of his former student, the daughter Corning, only two days of his campaign, he is already in the position to deposit $25,000.
 The Cornings are obviously astonished.
 He opened a safe deposit box and puts there the 25.000 $ in one dollar bills.
 The Corning see another chance to break him by calling the postal authorities.
 Meantime Larkey has organized big banners and a whole campaign with the newspapers.
 When the authorities come to Jones, he is fortunately able to say he is working as an Organization: The World Improvement League.
 And he has to say it is a responsible Organization.
 So Moxey and Corning tell him that he has to appear with his board of directors Friday morning.
 That he has to put the money in a trust fund until the outcome of the meeting.

 As Jones tell Pete and Larkey that there is no World Improvement League, that it was only a name he made up at University, Pete doesn't capitulate and starts an intensive fast training with his fellow beggars to become a fine bunch of public-spirited citizens financiers until Friday.

 Pete resumes the receipt against depression: When the people have more doe, they have more doe to give away!

 At the meeting: one, the london delegate tries to steel cigars, the Greek Chancellor talks to a financier telling him about the disastrous food conditions in Greek so that this one is willing to give the Greek some money.
 And Pete looking everywhere to control his men.
 As Irene intrudes the meeting, the whole setup is revealed.
 The Inspector gives Jones 15 days to complete the fund, if not the money has to be redistributed to the public.